Agenda tab - Add and edit Live webcast session

 If no results are found, click Invite moderator.
 This re-directs you to the Moderators page where you can invite moderators to your event.

-Team members who created the event (AKA "Event Managers") are automatically assigned as Moderator to both the event they created (at the "Event Level") and the first session that was created as part of the event (at the "Session Level").
+Team members who created the event (AKA "Event Organizers") are automatically assigned as Moderator to both the event they created (at the "Event Level") and the first session that was created as part of the event (at the "Session Level").

 4. Moderation links - Click Go to app to access the chat moderation app, which allows you and your moderators to organize, manage, and answer Q&A threads; publish polls and Q&As; and answer private chats during the session.
 Click Copy app link to share a link to the moderation app with your moderators.